February 2 massacre: Massacre

 According to the footage widely available on YouTube and Facebook, other gunmen were taking position on the right side hilltop opposite the Tbilisi Circus.
 When gunfire erupted, members of the crowd initially crouched and did not much scatter, with some crying out, "Get up!
 They won't kill us all!"
 However, as some seriously wounded people were carried off from the scene, panic prevailed among some in the crowd.

 The footage also showed crowds of demonstrators, dressed in warm winter clothing, calling the armed men "fascists".
 But this occurred before the shooting commenced.

-A bit later but also prior to the onset of the shooting, water cannons were seen being used against the protestors.
+Also prior to the onset of the shooting, a water cannon was used against the protesters.
 In response the peaceful demonstrators started whistling even more than before.

-And after the gunmen ceased shooting, consternation gripped some people as they were seen crying, while others hurled curses at the perpetrators of this tragedy.
+And after the gunmen ceased shooting, consternation gripped the ralliers there as some of them were crying, while others were hurling curses at the perpetrators of this tragedy.

-17-year-old Mamuka Terishvili carrying the national flag of Georgia in front of the people was one of the first persons to fall at the hands of his brothers on February 2, 1992.
-(In Georgia, it is quite common among people to address each other as their uncle or aunt, brother or sister, etc., which depends on their age difference, even though they are not each other's relatives.)
+17-year-old Mamuka Terishvili carrying the national flag of Georgia in front of the peaceful people, protesting the overthrow of their legally elected president and parliament, was one of the first persons to fall at the hands of his brothers on February 2, 1992.
+(In Georgia, it is quite common among people to address each other as their uncle or aunt, brother or sister, etc., which depends on their age difference, even though they are not each other's relatives.
+Sometimes they even call their enemies brothers but mostly if they are Georgians.)

 There were shootings also on Marjanishvili Square near metro station Marjanishvili, resulting in injuries.
 Military Commandant Gela Lanchava was allegedly in charge of the firing squads operating in the city.
 At least two young women were arrested on Marjanishvili Square near metro station "Marjanishvili".
 One of them was screaming while she was being pushed to continue to walk ahead.
-From time to time an armored/armoured personnel carrier was revving up its engine to intimidate people already hiding in nearby buildings.
-Men, toting automatic rifles, also entered the metro station, but the footage doesn't show whether they arrested there anyone or not.
+From time to time an armored/armoured personnel carrier was revving up its engine to intimidate ralliers already hiding in nearby buildings.
+Men, toting automatic rifles, also entered the metro station, but the footage doesn't show whether they arrested anyone there or not.
 And, at some point, an ambulance is seen receiving an injured demonstrator and driving away.